Picking a Language for a project

 Everything works out of the box and comes together as quickly as describing it - effortlessly scaling to loads that would come with an eyewatering price tag in any other system.

-In one use case I’ve seen, a large international business turned a bloated .net monolith into a streamlined Go microservice with precisely the same business logic, dropping from 400 32-core machines to eight 2-core VMs at the same load.
+In one use case I’ve seen, a large international business turned a legacy .net application into a streamlined Go microservice with precisely the same business logic, dropping from 400 32-core machines to eight 2-core VMs at the same load.

 Golang’s pre-packaged compiler doubles as a package manager, test runner, and powerful performance benchmarking/analysing tool.
 It gives you everything you need out of the box short of an IDE.